 Anyone who has lived in Sydney knows the quirky mixture of the Eastern Suburbs.

-There is no doubt that Sydney’s Eastern Suburbs has a real personality.
+And there is no doubt that Sydney’s Eastern Suburbs has a real personality.

 The problem is that there are so many aspects to that personality.